krouspy/monnaies-numeriques/td2/README.md

 ![alt front](./assets/front.png 'Front')

-The green button corresponds to the Pay Button for on-chain payments and clicking on it will create an invoice.
+The green button corresponds to the Pay Button, clicking on it will create an invoice.

-_**Note**: The lightning button is not still here, we will check it later._

 Previously, in the PW1, we deposited some tBTC on our bitcoin node so we can use it to pay the invoice.